 Just think about how many hours you spend in your bed.
 You probably devote more time there than any other place.
-And the time that you are in bed, you are typically sleeping.
+And the time that you are in bed, you are typically resting or sleeping.
 When asleep, you’re in a passive “yin” state and more susceptible to the energies around you.
 So your bed placement affects you in your conscious and unconscious states.

 Therefore, if you start anywhere with feng shui, start with your bed!
 If at all possible, always place the bed for the best feng shui.
 If it’s really impossible, there are some ways to correct it.
 I highly suggest you can place it in the best way and opt to correct it if you have no other option.
 Here are some tips to place your bed for good feng shui.

 In feng shui, we place the bed using the principle of the commanding position.
 You want your bed located so that when you’re lying in bed, you can see the door to the bedroom.
 However, you don’t want to be directly in line with the door either.
 A good rule of thumb is it places the bed diagonal from the door.

 See the diagrams above, which show the most ideal locations.

 It’s understandable that there are many cases in which this is not possible.
 There’s still hope!
 If you can’t be in the commanding position, you can correct the bed by using a mirror.
 Place a mirror so that when you’re in bed you can see the reflection of the door.

 A freestanding mirror is easy to place and adjust to the correct angle.

 Placing the Bed in Relationship to Doors

 Besides the commanding position, there are other guidelines to look out for when placing your bed in relation to the doors in the bedroom.

 You also want to avoid any doors opening up directly onto any part of the bed.
 Avoid having your feet point straight out the door.
 This is often referred to as the “coffin position”.